pandavideo/upload-video/README.md

 # Upload Video

-Follow the instructions below to replace your in Panda Video.
+Follow the instructions below to upload your to Panda Video.